ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 ## Objectives
 {: #objectives}

-* Understand the infrastructure objects available for virtual private clouds
 * Learn how to setup a bastion instance and security groups with rules
 * Securely manage servers via the bastion instance